- Your State

 Families can also choose private school.
 South Dakota’s private schools are nonpublic schools that charge tuition and have more freedom in the curricula and structure of learning environment.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.

 Don’t overlook online learning!
 It offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 South Dakota families may be able to take free, online learning courses through their local school district if it participates in an online learning community.

 South Dakota families can also choose to homeschool, which allows for high levels of customized learning and flexibility.
 Homeschooling is the process of parents educating students at home; all 50 states allow it.
-Check here for details about homeschooling specific to South Dakota.